Small Closet? Simple Ways to Make It Easier

 ✔️ Contained (instead of scattered in different places)

-👉 These types of storage bins make it easy to rotate items in and out as seasons change: Low-profile under-bed storage containers
+These types of storage make it easy to rotate items in and out as seasons change:

 4. Use vertical space

 Most closets don’t use their full height and it’s easy to overlook this seemingly “hidden” extra space.
+When space is tight, it’s time to get creative to maximize the space you do have.

 Consider adding: